ravindasenarath/aws-saa/README.md

  - When EC2 is Stop/Start public ip will be changed
  - Elastic IP is a fix ip
- - Only 5 Elastic Ips per account
+ - Only 5 Elastic IPs per account
  - Try to avoid

 ### Placement groups